Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Discussion: CISP and CISS within the DFT+NEGF framework

+Several recent works relied on DFT+NEGF calculations to study chiral molecular junctions in the attempt to shed some light on the CISS effect.
+The method implementations, the systems' set-up (comprising a central region attached to leads), and the numerical analysis were quite similar to ours here (see, for example, the computational method section in Ref. [\onlinecite{ga.bl.23}] and compare it with our paper, Ref. [\onlinecite{Bajaj}]).
+It is therefore interesting to look at the results to understand whether the predicted behaviours of chiral molecular junctions and chiral Te are related.
+We identify a few key features common to both systems.\\

+\begin{itemize} \item[1 -] There are magnetic moments appearing around the atoms in finite bias calculations.
+They stem from the out-of-equilibrium component of the spin density.
+This effect is graphically represented in Fig. \ref{fig.CISP} here for Te and in Fig. 1 in Ref. [\onlinecite{ga.bl.23}] or in Fig. 4 in Ref. [\onlinecite{na.mu.23}] for several molecular junctions.
+In Te, the magnetic moments are collinear, parallel to the transport direction, whereas in molecular junctions they are not.
+Yet, this difference can be simply attributed to the different systems' symmetry. \\

+\item[2 -] A spin current emerges alongside with the magnetic moments.
+We showed it in the case of Te via a direct calculation in Sec. \ref{sec.spin_current}.
+In contrast, studies about molecular junctions did not explicitly evaluate such spin current.
+Yet, they present the spin-polarization of the energy-dependent transmission coefficient (see Fig. 2 in Ref. [\onlinecite{na.mu.23}]).
+Within the Landauer-B\"uttiker formalism\cite{La.57,Bu.86,Bu.88}, implied in those calculations, the spin current is roughly given by the integral of such transmission coefficient over an energy range equal to the difference of the leads' chemical potentials (see, for example, Ref. [\onlinecite{PhysRevB.79.094414}]).
+If the spin-polarization of the transmission is non-zero, even the spin current will evidently be non-zero.\\

+\item[3 -] The spin current leads to a unilateral magnetoresistance effect.
+On the one hand, to probe it, we applied an external magnetic field, $\mathbf{B}$, in the Te central region.
+On the other hand, calculations for molecular junctions relied on a ferromagnetic electrode, whose magnetization, $\mathbf{M}$, was rotated along different directions.
+Yet, the qualitative results are finally the same.
+In Te, the current spin-polarization in Fig. 9 changes when the direction of the magnetic field is fliped by $180^0$, i.e. we get $\Delta P(\mathbf{B})=P^z(\mathbf{B})-P^z(-\mathbf{B})\neq 0$.
+Similarly, in chiral molecular junctions, one finds that there is a non vanishing change in the current spin polarization, $\Delta P(\mathbf{M})\neq 0$, when reversing $\mathbf{M}$, as shown in Fig. 2 of Ref. [\onlinecite{ga.bl.23}] (purple dotted lines). \end{itemize}

-Moving from a qualitative to a quantitative comparison of our results for Te with those for molecular junctions is difficult.
-Nonetheless we can extract some consistent information.
-Te is a material with large SOC.
-In spite of that, the estimation of the spin current and of the magnetic moments requires calculations stretching towards the limit of numerical accuracy.
-Consistently, for molecular junctions made of lighter atoms, mostly C, with much smaller SOC, the observation of CISS required an enlarged SOC factor\cite{ga.bl.23} as well as a large applied bias voltage, indicating that the effect is much smaller than in Te, as expected.
-The maximum spin polarization estimated in Ref. [\onlinecite{na.mu.23}] for a molecule is $<1\%$, whereas, in Te, we obtain a maximum current spin-polarization $P^z$ equal to about $24\%$.
-This difference of three orders of magnitude possibly reflects the ratio of the atomic SOC of Te and C, i.e. $\sim (Z_\mathrm{Te}/Z_\mathrm{C})^4$.\\
+The comparison of the results between chiral molecular junctions and Te can also be extended from a qualitative to a quantitative level.
+In particular, we note that Te has a larger SOC than molecular junctions made of lighter atoms, mostly C. Consistently, the maximum spin polarization estimated in Ref. [\onlinecite{ga.bl.23}] for a molecule is $<1\%$, whereas, in Te, we obtain that $P^z$ can reach about $24\%$.
+This difference of three orders of magnitude appears to follow the ratio of the atomic SOC of Te and of C, i.e. $\sim (Z_\mathrm{Te}/Z_\mathrm{C})^4$.\\